st-tech/zozo-shift15m/DATASHEET.md

 ##### ```What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?
 How were these mechanisms or procedures validated?```

+Users were able to create and publish their outfits using an editor provided by the website.
+The items selected in the editor are registered as an outfit, and this function was tested based on general software development procedures.

 ##### ```If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?```

 ##### ```Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?```